-During the year ended December 31, 2013, our U.S. business generated 7% of our revenue at an operating loss.
 Our U.S. business is focused primarily on the Rocky Mountain corridor, the Bakken Shale region, the Eagle Ford Shale and Permian Basin regions of Texas and offshore locations in the Gulf of Mexico.
+Our U.S. business contributed 10% of our revenue and 9% of our operating income in 2012.
 The business provides open camp facilities and highly mobile smaller camps that follow drilling rigs and completion crews as well as accommodations, office and storage modules that are placed on offshore drilling rigs and production platforms.